lune-climate/lune-ts/README.md

 Fully rebuild from the remote openAPI schema
 `make build-from-schema`

-Fully rebuild from current source code
+Build with current source code
-`make rebuild-from-source`
+`make build-from-source`

 If all you want is to check if code is valid and building `make build-from-source`